captproton/awesome-bridgetown/README.md

 - [bridgetownrb/bridgetown-feed](https://github.com/bridgetownrb/bridgetown-feed) - A Bridgetown plugin to generate an Atom feed of your Bridgetown posts.
 - [bridgetownrb/rubocop-bridgetown](https://github.com/bridgetownrb/rubocop-bridgetown) - A RuboCop extension to enforce common code style in Bridgetown plugins.

-### Official Automation's
+### Official Automations

-- [bridgetownrb/automations](https://github.com/bridgetownrb/automations) - A collection of helpful automation's that can be applied to Bridgetown websites.
+- [bridgetownrb/automations](https://github.com/bridgetownrb/automations) - A collection of helpful automations that can be applied to Bridgetown websites.
 - [bridgetownrb/node-runner](https://github.com/bridgetownrb/node-runner) - A simple way to execute JavaScript in a Ruby context via Node.

 ## Community Resources

-### Automation's
+### Automations

 - [bridgetown-plugin-tailwindcss](https://github.com/ParamagicDev/bridgetown-plugin-tailwindcss) - An automation for adding TailwindCSS.
 - [bridgetown-automation-cypress](https://github.com/ParamagicDev/bridgetown-automation-cypress) - An automation for adding Cypress.